sshyran/wire-server-deploy-networkless/README.md

 ```
 ssh-copy-id -i .ssh/id_rsa.pub $ANSIBLE_LOGIN_USERNAME@$IP
 ```
-Replace ANSIBLE_LOGIN_USERNAME with the username of the account you set up when you installed the machine.
+Replace `$ANSIBLE_LOGIN_USERNAME` with the username of the account you set up when you installed the machine.